11ts/ZCSBAR/README.md

-# ZCSBAT
+# ZCSBAR

 ## Introduction

-This repository contains code for *Zebrafish Courtship-related Social Behavior Automated Recognition with few-shot Learning* (ZCSBAT).
+This repository contains code for *Zebrafish Courtship-related Social Behavior Automated Recognition* (ZCSBAR).
 We provide an offline data augmentation method that is suitable for cases with missing data annotations and improves recognition accuracy under multi-object overlapping occlusion.
 We support network training with different annotation formats, utilizing the effective [yolov8-pose](https://docs.ultralytics.com/) detection model.
 For more information, please refer to the [arXiv preprint](https://arxiv.org/abs/2305.09972).